WHY BUSINESS BROKING IS BROKEN

 + Brokers are reactive not proactive

 A Broken Business Broker will list the business on standard websites and wait for enquiries to come in.
+They will promise you a database of thousands of buyers, when in reality that database is stale and outdated.

 This attracts a limited buyer pool without any deliberate control over the timing of serious buyer engagement.